UCLA Samueli Makerspace

 In 2018, the UCLA Samueli School of Engineering opened a new 9,000-square-foot student makerspace in Boelter Hall.

 Here, students can build personal projects, hold group activities such as workshops and hackathons, and participate in a robot hockey league.
-The space is supervised by trained student staff members, and is open, free of charge, to all UCLA students.
+The space is supervised by trained student staff members, and is open, free of charge, to all UCLA Engineering students.

 What kinds of things can students make here?